Handshake to Namaste: How coronavirus is changing etiquette

 Handshakes are often seen as a vital part of a job interview and a way to respectfully greet clients, colleagues and customers.
 However, dodging a handshake or a hug can be awkward, but experts say there are poised ways to avoid physical greetings in these troubled times.

-The history of the handshake is believed to date back to the 5th century B.C. in Greece.
+The history of the handshake is believed to date back to the 5th century BC in Greece.
 It was seen as a symbol of peace, demonstrating that neither person was carrying a weapon.

 According to the National Center for Biotechnology Information (NCBI),''Handshakes have the potential to transmit infectious organisms directly between individuals."
 A 2014 study suggests that a single handshake transfers 124 million live bacteria on average.